mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 print(type(range))      # <class 'type'>
 ```

-And there are more.
-There are more of these so-called “built-in functions” that are really classes, not functions.
+And there are more of these so-called “built-in functions” that are classes, not functions.

 But...
 Is this distinction important?